utkarshg99/bosch-tsr/MicronNet/Readme.md

     + Some images are fine in the sense that they can be correctly classified by a human but the model failed to perform well on those.
 *  This is how we draw the above conclusions using the UI:
     + We can see all the misclassified images and the metrics in the UI itself and thus, can manually identify the reasons of failure as well.
-    + The UI has the ability to find out-of-distribution images and tell the user if such is the case.
+    + The UI has the ability to visualise classes (cluster graphs) and tell the user if such is the case.
 This helps in dealing with point 1 mentioned above.
     + The prediction values and the image itself is used to generate an anchor which is basically a mask that, if applied to any image will generate the same prediction as it did right now.
 If the image is classified correctly, the anchor completely captures our region of interest.
 In misclassified images, we find that the anchor captures irrelevant parts of the image.
     + We also generate Integrated Gradients that help us in identifying why the part of the image that resulted in the recommendation.
 * Once we find the reasons/types of failures, we can think of steps to counter those problems: